What do 10 companies that are known for their ingenuity, efficiency, economic responsibility, and ethical vision all have in common?

 What is Zero Waste?

 Zero waste is a philosophy that utilizes the implementation of strategy, resources, and innovative tools in order to completely eliminate waste rather than manage it via landfill.
-Zero waste is not only beneficial for the environment but also the economy and many communities around the world.
+Zero waste companies are not only beneficial for the environment but also the economy and many communities around the world.

 10 Zero Waste Companies